MasteringClaudeCodeSkillsforAdvancedAIDevelopment

 #Frequently Asked Questions

-What Claude model should I use for code generation?
-For most advanced code generation tasks, claude-3-opus-20240229 offers the highest reasoning capabilities and context window. claude-3-sonnet-20240229 provides a good balance of performance and cost for slightly less complex tasks.
+For most advanced code generation tasks, I stick with claude-3-opus-20240229.
+It offers the highest reasoning capabilities and context window. claude-3-sonnet-20240229 is a decent runner-up, a good balance of performance and cost for slightly less complex tasks.

-How do I handle very large codebases that exceed Claude's context window?
-For extremely large projects, you need to be strategic.
-Provide Claude with a clear project structure (e.g., via tree command output), focus on the most relevant files for the current task, or use RAG (Retrieval Augmented Generation) techniques to dynamically inject only the necessary code snippets based on the query.
+For truly massive projects, you've got to be strategic.
+Give Claude a clear project structure (e.g., via tree command output), focus on the most relevant files for the current task, or look into RAG (Retrieval Augmented Generation) techniques to dynamically inject only the necessary code snippets based on your query.
+Don't dump your entire monorepo in there.

 #Quick Verification Checklist

-• Anthropic API key is correctly set as an environment variable and accessible.
+- Anthropic API key is correctly set as an environment variable and accessible.

 Related Reading